devservice-ora/AI/Sample-AI-Prompts-For-CS.md

 > How to indent the `cout` to the left using `setw`?

 > How can I make my conditional statements more efficient?
 Can you suggest ways to improve the organization of my source code?

+> Give me a few branching examples and explain why each condition is true or false.”

+> Act as a peer reviewer for my C++ code.
+Trace my decision tree with the following test inputs: negative numbers, zero, and upper-boundary numbers.
+Point out any logical gaps or overlapping conditions where a value might trigger the wrong branch, but do not rewrite the code

+> Review my C++ code for syntax errors and readability, but strictly constrain your suggestions to basic control structures (if/else, loops) and standard raw arrays.
+Do not suggest advanced C++ features or library functions outside of <iostream> and <iomanip>.

+> Check my loop logic for accessing parallel arrays and confirm every array uses the same index consistently, and flag any risk of writing past the array bounds when I append an extra record.

+> How should I pass variables by reference in this function?", "How can I validate user input using a while loop?", or "How can I format my output using setw() and setprecision()?

+> Review my parallel array code for safety against out-of-bounds indexing and check if my <iomanip> formatting aligns the columns cleanly.

+> Review my C++ branching program and improve its variable names, constants, readability, and output formatting without changing the original logic

+> Review my C++ savings-account loop program for input validation, variable scope, repeated calculations, and readability while keeping the required calculations unchanged.

+> Examine my function parameter passing, verify that reference variables are used correctly to update state, and suggest stream validation improvements.

+> Check my variable types and arithmetic logic to ensure I am avoiding integer division traps and using appropriate floating-point variables.

+> Review my code without changing its functionality.
+First, suggest improvements for organization and readability.
+Then, identify any unnecessary or repetitive code that could be condensed into a single function.
+Finally, explain the reasoning behind your suggestions and how they would enhance my code.

+> Suggestions for making my code easier to follow include avoiding vague variable names and considering the use of ternary operators to simplify if-else statements.

 ---